Trainy-ai/neptune-exporter/README.md

   - If the source data contains fork relationships, they are stored as metadata in `import/forking/parent` and `import/forking/step`.
   - Recreates artifacts using Neptune's internal artifact registration API.
 Files are uploaded with auto-detected extensions for proper UI rendering.
   - Skips histogram series (not supported in Neptune v2 API) and auto-generated source code diffs.
+  - If a target run with the same name already exists in the experiment or project, the loader skips uploading that run to avoid duplicates.
 - **Pluto loader**:
   - Requires `pluto-ml` SDK installed and authentication via `--pluto-api-key` option or `PLUTO_API_KEY` environment variable.
 Optionally use `--pluto-host` for self-hosted instances.
   - Handles large runs via streaming batches and chunked uploads; knobs are configurable via environment variables (see above).